elverdaderobutschito/WP-Static-File-Generator/README.md

 ### Tidy HTML
 It might be that WordPress creates a bunch of HTML that you don't want, like classes or 'loading="lazy"' with images.
-You can define rules do get rid of them.
+You can define rules to get rid of them.

 This is it how works: